alanng10/class-lang/Docue/Article/Sande/a.md

 The type of the operates are 64 bits int type.
 Struct var, glob var and local var mark of the var, inputs int value that is from AreExecute Value operate ref value lower bits.
+The type of the marks are the var declared int type.